pkic/pkimm/categories/change-management-and-agility/_index.md

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
-- agility requirements of the PKI implementation
+- Agility requirements of the PKI implementation
-- configuration changes
+- Configuration changes
-- changes in the operational environment
+- Changes in the operational environment
-- changes in the technologies
+- Changes in the technologies
-- and other relevant evidence
+- And other relevant evidence

 #### References